aws-samples/amazon-bedrock-samples/docs/poc-to-prod/inference-profiles/inference-profile-basics.md

 ```

 <h3> List Inference Profiles </h3>
-This cell utilizes the `list_inference_profiles` method to retrieve and display all Inference Profiles filtered by type: `SYSTEM_DEFINED` or `APPLICATION`.
+This cell utilizes the `list_inference_profiles` method to retrieve and display all inference profiles filtered by type: `SYSTEM_DEFINED` or `APPLICATION`.
 The response provides an overview of each profile's details, allowing you to view all configured profiles and their metadata.

 ```python